Anti-tax evasion and anti-money laundering

 We must ensure that we do not knowingly assist in financing or otherwise support terrorist activity, and that our activities do not inadvertently breach any relevant anti-terrorist financing measures.

-Group companies’ internal controls should include checks to ensure that they do not deal with any entity, organisation or individual proscribed by a government or international body due to its known or suspected terrorist links (including through full implementation of our Sanctions and Export Controls Policy and related Sanctions Compliance Procedures).
+Group Companies’ internal controls should include checks to ensure that they do not deal with any entity, organization or individual proscribed by a government or international body due to its known or suspected terrorist links (including through full implementation of our Sanctions and Export Controls Policy and related Sanctions Compliance Procedures).

-Terrorist groups may use similar methods as those employed by criminal organisations engaged in money laundering.
-This may include the use of legitimate businesses, from retail outlets to distribution or financial service companies, to finance their networks or otherwise move illicit funds.
-We risk inadvertently breaching anti-terrorist financing measures if we deal with such businesses, organisations or individuals.
+Terrorist groups may use similar methods as those employed by criminal organizations engaged in money laundering.
+This may include the use of legitimate businesses,from retail outlets to distribution or financial service companies, to finance their networks or otherwise move illicit funds.
+We risk inadvertently breaching anti-terrorist financing measures if we deal with such businesses, organizations or individuals.

 We therefore need to be alert to the possibility that red flags for money laundering could also give rise to red flags of terrorist financing.

 We must be alert to situations which ought to raise our suspicions as regards financial crime

 Minimising the risk of involvement in financial crime and reporting suspicious activity

 We must have effective procedures for:

 - minimizing the risk of inadvertent participation in transactions involving the proceeds of crime, including monitoring for illicit money flows and other money laundering/terrorist financing red flags

 - detecting and preventing money laundering by Employees, officers, directors, agents, customers and suppliers